Permian-Global-Research/rsi/cran-comments.md

-This is the second CRAN release of rsi.
-This version addresses failing OpenBLAS checks and several other minor issues identified post release.
+This is the third CRAN release of rsi.
+This version should fix all identified issues with web resources; apologies, I had fixed errors related to R-Devel in the last release and missed that one of the checks also had issues with web resources!

 ## R CMD check results